rk-osbourne/tf-multi_server/README.md

-# tf-single_server
+# tf-multi_server
-Simple terraform project to launch a single EC2 server.
+Simple terraform project to launch a multi-server deployment with load balancer in AWS.